shossain/smolagents/README.md

 ## Code agents?

-In our `CodeAgent`,  the LLM engine writes its actions in code.
+In our [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent),  the LLM engine writes its actions in code.
 This approach is demonstrated to work better than the current industry practice of letting the LLM output a dictionary of the tools it wants to calls: [uses 30% fewer steps](https://huggingface.co/papers/2402.01030) (thus 30% fewer LLM calls) and [reaches higher performance on difficult benchmarks](https://huggingface.co/papers/2411.01747).
 Head to [our high-level intro to agents](https://huggingface.co/docs/smolagents/conceptual_guides/intro_agents) to learn more on that.

 Especially, since code execution can be a security concern (arbitrary code execution!), we provide options at runtime:
   - a secure python interpreter to run code more safely in your environment (more secure than raw code execution but still risky)
   - a sandboxed environment using [E2B](https://e2b.dev/) (removes the risk to your own system).

+On top of this [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) class, we still support the standard [`ToolCallingAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.ToolCallingAgent) that writes actions as JSON/text blobs.
+But we recommend always using `CodeAgent`.

 ## How smol is it really?